 How Do You Validate a Marketing Mix Model (MMM)?
 The Complete Guide

-Every marketer who runs a Marketing Mix Model eventually asks the same thing: can I trust these results?
+Every marketer running an MMM eventually asks the same question: can I trust these results?

-This guide covers everything you need to validate an MMM, from statistical diagnostics to real-world checks, whether you are using Robyn, Meridian, PyMC, Stella, or another platform.
+This guide covers everything you need to validate an MMM, whether you are running Robyn, Meridian, PyMC-Marketing, Stella, or anything else.

 R² between 0.7–0.95 (not too low, not suspiciously high)